Decodetalkers/wayland-clipboard-listener/README.md

 * 1. if you want to send the data, you need to create a new ZwlrDataControlSourceV1, use the create_data_source function of zwlr_data_control_manager_v1, create a new one, and set the mimetype to it , use `offer` request.
-You can set muti times,
+You can set multi times,
 * 2. start a never end loop of blocking_dispatch, but it is not never end loop, it should break when receive cancelled event of ZwlrDataControlSourceV1, this means another data is copied, the progress is not needed anymore
-   * 2.1 in blocking_dispatchs at the begining, you will receive some signals of send, with mimetype and a file description, write the data to the fd, then copy will finished, data will in clipboard
+   * 2.1 in blocking_dispatches at the beginning, you will receive some signals of send, with mimetype and a file description, write the data to the fd, then copy will finished, data will in clipboard
    * 2.2 when received cancelled, exit the progress